iamngoni/iamngoni/README.md

 ---

 B.Tech Hon Software Engineering graduate from Harare Institute of Technology, Zimbabwe 🇿🇼.
 Passionate about crafting elegant and efficient solutions, especially in the Dart/Flutter ecosystem.
-Co-founder of [ModestNerds](https://www.modestnerds.co), where we're making tech accessible and impactful.
+Co-founder of [Codecraft Solutions](https://www.codecraftsolutions.co.za), where we're making tech accessible and impactful.

 💡 **I love building developer tools on the side** that make development workflows smoother and more efficient.